May 13, 1989: Chavez vs Mayweather II

-Not often does a boxing match with a definitive and resounding conclusion result in a rematch.
-There’s a reason why Mike Tyson never fought Michael Spinks twice.
+Seldom does a boxing match with a definitive and resounding conclusion result in a rematch.
+There’s an obvious reason why Mike Tyson and Michael Spinks locked-up only once.
 Ditto for Manny Pacquaio and Ricky Hatton.
 Fights with such violent endings leave no doubt as to who is the better man.
 However, sometimes, the badly beaten pugilist rebounds successfully.
-Learning from past mistakes, the conquered fighter makes necessary adjustments that fuel a run of victories.
-And that was the case for Roger “Black Mamba” Mayweather after his knockout loss at the hands of Julio Cesar Chavez, “The Lion of Culiacán.”
+Learning from past mistakes, the conquered fighter makes the necessary adjustments to fuel a run of victories and re-establish himself as a threat.
+And that was indeed the case for Roger “Black Mamba” Mayweather after his knockout loss at the hands of Julio Cesar Chavez, “The Lion of Culiacán.”

 Their first meeting took place on July 7, 1985 at the Riviera Hotel & Casino in Las Vegas, Chavez making the second defense of his WBC junior lightweight title.
 And while Mayweather connected with sharp jabs and long right hands in the opening frame, his success was fleeting.
 In the second, Chavez landed an overhand right that buckled Roger’s legs, followed by another right that sent Mayweather to the canvas.
 Roger got up quickly but another right hand dropped Mayweather again and the match was all but over.
 After a third knockdown, referee Richard Steele stopped the contest.
 And a rematch was unthinkable.